 - 6.9 The Foxton Locks Masterplan was prepared for East Midland Tourism, British Waterways (now the Canal and River Trust), Foxton Inclined Plane Trust, The Inland Waterways Association and Old Union Canals Society in July 2009.
-It set out a vision for the development of Foxton Locks as a regional tourist destination, including the replication of the inclined plane boat lift. - 6.10 The restoration of Foxton's boat lift was a key project at the heart of the Masterplan, but it is now unlikely to be rebuilt as the Foxton Inclined Plane Trust has decided it will be unable to raise the £11 million needed to complete the project.
-Neither can it afford the £30,000 a year needed to replace cables and maintain the site. - 6.11 Some of the Masterplan proposals have the support of the local community but there are concerns that the full package of proposals would have an adverse impact on the heritage value of Foxton Locks, the quiet enjoyment of the canal and surrounding countryside, and quality of life for local residents.
-The Canal and River Trust has indicated that the Masterplan will be replaced with a Destination Management Plan.
+It set out a vision for the development of Foxton Locks as a regional tourist destination, including the replication of the inclined plane boat lift. - 6.10 The restoration of Foxton's boat lift was a key project at the heart of the Masterplan, but it is now unlikely to be rebuilt as the Foxton Inclined Plane Trust has decided it will be unable to raise money needed to complete the project.
+Neither can it afford to replace cables and maintain the site. - 6.11 Some of the Masterplan proposals have the support of the local community but there are concerns that the full package of proposals would have an adverse impact on the heritage value of Foxton Locks, the quiet enjoyment of the canal and surrounding countryside, and quality of life for local residents.
+The Canal and River Trust has indicated that the Masterplan will be replaced by a new visitor management strategy.